 Asus has been making “best for the price” Zenbooks like this for a few years now, and the UX330 continues the trend.
 No other manufacturer is making $700 laptops that we’d be happy taking on the road.
 We’re not quite sure how the company keeps the price so low — but we’re very happy it does.

 With plenty of positives, and very few negatives, the UX330UA is easily our pick for the budget-conscious traveler.

 Dell XPS 13

 We reviewed the early-2015 version of Dell’s XPS 13, and were very impressed by it.
 The company continues to update the specifications as time goes by, giving it the latest CPUs, a glass trackpad, better battery and even faster solid state drive… and in the process, turned what was already an excellent machine into probably the best travel laptop out there in early 2017.

 Dell has managed to squeeze a 13” screen into an 11” body, so it’s easy to fit the laptop into a small daypack.
-It’s small, light and for under $1100 you can configure a machine with 8GB of RAM, a 256GB drive and up to a theoretical 15 hours of battery life.
+It’s small, light and reasonably-priced — for under $1200, you can get our recommended configuration of 8GB of RAM and a 256GB drive.

 There are two display options, a non-touch FHD version and a more-expensive QHD+ touchscreen model.
-The latter has a much higher resolution to go with its touch support, but unless you desperately want to be able to put greasy fingerprints all over your screen, we’d suggest putting the extra money towards a plane ticket.
+The latter has a much higher resolution to go with its touch support, but unless you desperately want lower battery life and to be able to put greasy fingerprints all over your screen, we’d suggest putting the extra money towards a plane ticket.

 The XPS 13 is extremely thin, but an aluminum and carbon fibre body means it’s still durable enough to handle the inevitable knocks.
 The laptop comes with a 12 month next-business-day warranty, and you can add accidental damage cover for liquid spills, drops and power surges – all of which are depressingly likely on the road.